Patrickdoranlearning/hortitrack/PLANS.md

     *   The AI will analyze and report on changes in size, biomass, and foliage density, providing quantifiable growth data.
     *   Requires consistent photo-taking, potentially using a reference object for scale.

-## 2. User Roles, Authentication & Ordering
+## 2. User Roles, Authentication & Ordering (Sales Module)

 Transform the app into a multi-user platform with distinct roles and capabilities.

 ### Sub-Features:

 *   **User Roles:**
-    *   **Nursery Operative:** Focused on batch management, logging actions, and completing assigned tasks.
+    *   **Nursery Operative:** Focused on batch management, logging actions, and completing assigned tasks within the Production Module.
-    *   **Sales Person:** Can view inventory, check what's ready for sale, and potentially create quotes or orders.
+    *   **Sales Person:** Can view inventory, check what's ready for sale, and potentially create quotes or orders in the Sales Module.
-    *   **Customer:** A B2B portal for wholesale customers to log in, view available stock, see pricing, and place orders directly.
+    *   **Customer:** A B2B portal for wholesale customers to log in, view available stock, see pricing, and place orders directly in the Sales Module.
 *   **Implementation:**
     *   Use **Firebase Authentication** to manage user accounts, logins, and security.
     *   Build different UI views and dashboards tailored to each user role.

-## 3. Task Management System
+## 3. Task Management System (Production Module)

 An active, operational tool to assign and track nursery tasks.